ajaviaad/neuroweave/README.md

 # Neuroweave: Full-Stack Transformer Variant with AutoMixedActivation

 **Neuroweave** is a custom Transformer variant built on top of Mistral-7B, created by the NeuronMix Team.
 It introduces a proprietary activation function, `AutoMixedActivation`, applied not only at the embedding level but also in **every transformer layer**.
-This results in a fundamentally different behavior from baseline models — leading to significantly reduced plagiarism, greater content originality, and more dynamic generation.
+This results in a fundamentally different behavior from baseline models — leading to more dynamic generation.

 ## Key Highlights